John-Kostick/vzome-sharing/_posts/2024-06-14-Arrays-of-edge-bonded-Dodecahedra-2-14-47-48.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2024/06/14/14-47-48-Arrays-of-edge-bonded-Dodecahedra-2/>)

 {% endcomment %}
 These are illustrations of Edge-Bonded Dodecahedron Arrays.
 Scenes shows a sequence starting with a Dodecahedron, then surounded by an Icosidodecahedron.
 This establishes a spacing, such that 12 Doddecahedra are placed surrounding the original, sharing edges.
 This spacing is repeated between succeeding layers, to produce concentric arrays as shells.
-Transition layers are shown as planar arrays.
+Transition layers between shells are shown as planar arrays.

 A 3D design created in vZome.
 Use your mouse or touch to interact.